Skip to content

 • Smart Column Autocomplete - Type alias. or cte_name. to get column suggestions from tables and CTEs

-• Data Lineage Visualization - dbt-style lineage graphs with CTE support, multi-query support, click-to-navigate, hover tooltips, Query Result nodes, and right-click lineage for selection
+• Data Lineage Visualization - dbt-style lineage graphs with CTE support, multi-query support, click-to-navigate, hover tooltips, Query Result nodes, right-click lineage for selection, PNG / PDF export (individual and bulk, cross-platform)

 • Table Schema Hover - Hover over table names to see schema details (supports JOINs, CTEs, and backtick-quoted identifiers)